marcoaaz/cube_converter/README.md

 - If you are not familiar to coding but you have proposals/ideas, you are welcome to reach out.
 -Support for Mac OS and Linux is out of my expertise

-## Citing Phase interpreter
+## Related papers

-- The software depends on open-source as well (see above) and scientific citations/feedback.
+The software depends on open-source as well (see above) and scientific citations/feedback.
 The following research papers already have contributed to its evolution:

   - Acevedo Zamora, M. A., & Kamber, B. S. (2023).
 Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images.
 Minerals, 13(2), 156. [https://doi.org/10.3390/min13020156   ](https://doi.org/10.3390/min13020156   )
   - Acevedo Zamora, M. (2024).
 Petrographic microscopy of geologic textural patterns and element-mineral associations with novel image analysis methods [Thesis by publication, Queensland University of Technology].
 Brisbane. [https://eprints.qut.edu.au/248815/](https://eprints.qut.edu.au/248815/)
   - Burke, T. M., Kamber, B. S., & Rowlings, D. (2025).
 Microscopic investigation of incipient basalt breakdown in soils: implications for selecting products for enhanced rock weathering [Original Research].
 Frontiers in Climate, Volume 7 - 2025. [https://doi.org/10.3389/fclim.2025.1572341](https://doi.org/10.3389/fclim.2025.1572341)